AndrewMohawk/RfCatHelpers/README.md

 # AM OOK Transmit
 Simple script to take the binary you wish to send and ... well ... send it.
 Will either convert your binary (by creating the 0's and 1's for AM/OOK) or send out a full binary (if conversion is already done, say from listening with the Scanner)

+# RF Jammer
+Script to Jam on a single frequency, useful for stopping transmissions from going through to replay them